mary-python/mary-python.github.io/_pages/about.md

   - /about.html
 ---

-As of April 2025, I have submitted the final version of my PhD thesis and am on track to receive my doctorate in July 2025.
+As of April 2025, I have completed my PhD in Computer Science at University of Warwick, and will graduate in July 2025.

 I am now working as a Data Scientist in the [Infectious Diseases Data Observatory (IDDO)](https://www.iddo.org/), based at the Centre for Tropical Medicine and Global Health in Oxford.